dpbac/Operationalizing-Machine-Learning-with-Azure/README.md

 ### Step 5: Swagger Documentation

-In this step, you will consume the deployed model using `Swagger`.
+In this step, we consume the deployed model using `Swagger`.
 Azure provides a [Swagger](https://swagger.io/) JSON file for deployed models.

-Here we will consume the deployed `Endpoints`.
-These endpoints allow other services to interact with deployed models.
+Consuming the deployed `Endpoints` allows other services to interact with deployed models.

-For this we will use Swagger, a tool that eases the documentation efforts of HTTP APIs.
-It helps build document and consume RESTful web services.
+For this we use Swagger, a tool that eases the documentation efforts of HTTP APIs.
+It helps building document and consuming RESTful web services.

 Azure provides swagger.json for deployed models.
 This file is used to create a web site that documents the HTTP endpoint for a deployed model.